21 Parks and Gardens to Visit in Paris, France

 Champs de Mars

-• Located near Eiffel Tower
+• Located near the Eiffel Tower

 • RER C – Champ de Mars – Tour Eiffel